Oil surges 8 percent after steep slide; growth fears still weigh

 Still, oil's outlook is not as weak as in 2016 when a supply glut built up, because the Organization of the Petroleum Exporting Countries this time is trying to prop up the market, Jakob said.

-OPEC and its allies, including Russia, decided earlier this month to cut production in 2019, unwinding a June decision to pump more oil.
+The Organization of the Petroleum Exporting Countries and its allies including Russia decided earlier this month to cut production in 2019, unwinding a June decision to pump more oil.
 The combined group plans to lower output by 1.2 million bpd next year.

-(Additional reporting by Jane Chung and Naveen Thukral; Editing by Tom Brown, David Gregorio and Jonathan Oatis)
+(Additional reporting by Jane Chung and Naveen Thukral; Editing by Mark Heinrich, Tom Brown and David Gregorio)

 By David Gaffen